 Their mother, though, had her own misgivings about their quest to scale Mt Everest.
 It was only after much persuasion that she agreed.
 Tashi and Nungshi scaled Mount Everest on May 19, 2013, becoming the first twin sisters to do so.
 “We decided to climb Everest because conquering the highest peak symbolizes our ability to dream big and to achieve those dreams.
 As Sir Edmund Hillary put it ‘We do not conquer the mountain, but ourselves,’” smiles Tashi.

 By August 2013, the sisters participated in “Climbathon 2013” where they scaled a virgin peak at 21,000 feet, which was funded by the Indian Mountaineering Foundation.
-On December 16, 2014, after climbing Mount Vinson in Antarctica, they became the world’s first twins and siblings to scale the Seven Summits together.
+On December 16, 2014, after climbing Mount Vinson in Antarctica, they became the world’s first twins, siblings, and Indian athletes to scale the Seven Summits together.
 In July 2015, they completed the “Explorers Grand Slam.”
 Thereafter, they completed the “Three Pole Challenge.”
-In September 2019, the sisters led the Indian “Khukuri warriors” in the World’s Toughest Race: Eco Challenge Fiji” that pitched 66 teams of adventure athletes from 30 nations against the forces of Nature and against each other.
-They were the first and only South Asians to participate in this global adventure that spanned 671 kilometres of rugged Fijian landscape, ocean, rivers, lakes and jungles.
+In September 2019, the sisters led the Indian “Khukuri warriors” in the World’s Toughest Race: Eco-Challenge Fiji” that pitched 66 teams of adventure athletes from 30 nations against the forces of Nature and against each other.
+They were the first and only South Asians to participate in this global adventure that spanned 671 kilometres of rugged Fijian landscape, ocean, rivers, lakes, and jungles.

 So what else is left to conquer?
 “We plan to embark on a four-year epic journey which will allow us to do full length ski over 5,000 km of Antarctica, Arctic, Patagonia and Greenland – one ice cap each year starting with Greenland.
 At the moment, it has been stalled due to inadequate funding.
 We also want to discover more of the Swiss Alps, especially the Matterhorn,” smile the mountaineer duo.
 Presently in Switzerland, where their day starts at 4 am, Tashi and Nungshi have already scaled three peaks – Breithorn, Riffelhorn, and Allalinhorn.
 “Among the three, Riffelhorn was our first multi-pitch peak and was definitely a challenge for us,” they say.